sacharose23/theAcademy/HOWtoTeach/tutoring.md

 ## ROLE MODEL

 Remember your actions are constantly being assessed.
 Advice and wisdom is more powerful if you lead by example.

+## POSITIVITY

+People can feed off of your energy.
+It is important to always maintain a consistent positive influence over the student and parents.